sganguly2886/bnb-madx-analysis/2_python/README.md

 - Q874_betax_vs_current.ipynb
 - Q875_betax_vs_current.ipynb

-All physics logic has been migrated into standalone Python scripts.
+All authoritative physics logic for Q873 is in the standalone Python scripts.
-The .py files define the authoritative and reproducible analysis.

 Notes & Conventions